gardener/landscaper/docs/guided-tour/error-handling/delete-error/README.md

 For prerequisites, see [here](../../README.md#prerequisites-and-basic-definitions).

-In this example, we will again deploy the Helm chart of the hello-world example and then delete it again.
-We will provoke an error during the deletion by removing the target before the deletion happened.
+In this example, we will again deploy the Helm chart of the hello-world example and then delete it.
+During the deletion, an error will be provoked by removing the target before the deletion happened.

 ## Procedure